trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 ## 2. Injecting into the target process

-- This process involves us allocating memory to our target process, writing to it and executing the shellcode from the process calling it.
+- This process involves us allocating memory to our target process, writing to it, and executing the shellcode from the process calling it.

 ### [VirtualAllocEx](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualallocex)